jozzzzep/KeyBinder/README.md

   Adds bunch of KeyCode at once to the list of valid keys.
   You can call it if you wanna add a valid key after the initialization.

+  - **ClearValidKeys ()**
+  Clears the list of valid keys.
+  Makes it empty (makes every key valid and disables input filtering).
+  There's no need to use that if input filtering is already disabled.
+  You can call the property InputFilteringActive for checking if it's enabled.